 101 Dalmatian Street is a British/Canadian animated comedy series spun-off from Disney's 1961 film 101 Dalmatians.
 The show is the second television series to be based on the animated feature, following 101 Dalmatians: The Series (1997-1998), which was a direct spinoff of the original movie.
 In contrast, 101 Dalmatian Street is only loosely based on the film, explicitly taking place 60 years after its events.
 Originally developed by the Finnish studio Gigglebug Entertainment, the series is co-produced by Atomic Cartoons (Atomic Betty) and the London-based Passion Pictures (Gorillaz).

-Taking place in the London neighbourhood of Camden Town, the series follows the adventures of a large family of Dalmatians whose names all begin with the letter "D", and live at the titular address.
+Taking place in the London neighborhood of Camden Town, the series follows the adventures of a large family of Dalmatians whose names all begin with the letter "D," and live at the titular address.
 The parents of these 99 pups are firedog Doug (Rhashan Stone) and doctor's assistant Delilah (Ella Kenion), the latter being a descendant of Pongo and Perdita.
 The eldest of these siblings are Dylan (Josh Brener), a pedantic control freak, and Dolly (Michaela Dietz), a reckless and rebellious tomboy, and this unlikely duo help keep the house in check when their parents are busy at work.

 Suburban life is blissful (albeit chaotic) for the Dalmatian family, until a privileged young boy with ties to a familiar foe enters the fore, and our puppy heroes soon realize their lives are a lot more perilous than they could possibly imagine...

 Along with The 7D, The Lion Guard, Tangled: The Series, and Big Hero 6: The Series, 101 Dalmatian Street is a part of a resurgence in animated spinoffs of Disney animated films in the latter half of The New '10s.